carla-simulator/leaderboard-agents/performance_agent/README.md

 ### Profiling

 Lastly, the agent is also capable of performing profiling.
+It is possible to profile both the client side and the server side.

+#### Client profiling

 This uses a [version of the Leaderboard](https://github.com/carla-simulator/leaderboard-agents/blob/main/performance_agent/team_code/profiler/leaderboard_evaluator.py) that has annotations during the Leaderboard runtime.
-This creates a file that can then be opened using NVIDIA Nsight Systems. **To avoid the files being excessively big**, a [specific route](https://github.com/carla-simulator/leaderboard-agents/tree/main/performance_agent/team_code/profiler/data) is used, and **it should be stopped mid simulation**.
+This creates a file that can then be opened using [NVIDIA Nsight Systems](https://developer.nvidia.com/nsight-systems). **To avoid the files being excessively big**, a [specific route](https://github.com/carla-simulator/leaderboard-agents/tree/main/performance_agent/team_code/profiler/data) is used, and **it should be stopped mid simulation**.
 To create the profiler file, run the following commands:

 ```sh
 sh -c 'echo 1 >/proc/sys/kernel/perf_event_paranoid'